-Harrogate and Ripon Beekeepers have been running this very successful course for many years.
-It has raised interest and awareness in the natural history of the honey bee at the microscopic level.
+Harrogate and Ripon Beekeepers have been running this very successful course for many years, raising interest and awareness in the natural history of the honey bee, at the microscopic level.

 Disease and pest recognition is part of the course.
-This will enable participants to assist their associations with potential problems and be an information source for new beekeepers.
+This enables participants to assist their associations with potential problems and be an information source for new beekeepers.

-Pollen recognition and the analysis of honey is a key part of the course, and requires pollen to be collected through the year.
+Pollen recognition and the analysis of honey is a key part of the course, and requires pollen samples to be collected throughout the year.

 The making of stained, permanent and temporary microscope slides allows the beekeeper to build up a collection of anatomical and pollen slides for future reference.